ag143/workshop/Az Fundamentals/notes_remark_AzFundamental.md

 You are planning to extend your company's network to Azure to create a hybrid cloud configuration.
 In the on-premises environment, a VPN appliance that has the IP address of 136.168.103.1 is used and it is necessary to identify this on the Azure side.
 Which is the best solution for this situation?
 - local network gateway. can be used to specify the IP address of the VPN device in the virtual network.
 This allows Azure to identify VPN appliances that use the IP address of 136.168.103.1.

+A company has a VPN device that will be used on a Site-to-Site connection from an on-premise location to Azure.
+Which of the following would be used to represent the VPN device?
+- Loca network gateway
+- *(wrong)* Virtual network gateway.(which typically referes to your on-premises location.
+You give the site a name by which Azure can refer to it, then specify the IP address of the on-premises VPN device to which yo uwill create a connection)

 You want to deploy multiple web servers and multiple database servers in Azure.
 As a security measure, you need to limit the connection to the database server to be only from the web server.
 Which solution should you use for this?
 - Azure network security groups.